 Scientists Strive to Make LEDs Even BETTER!

-But, despite the gargantuan benefits that already exist in switching to LED light sources, researchers are continuing their quest to discover still more efficient materials from which to make them.
+Despite the gargantuan benefits that already exist in switching to LED light sources, researchers are continuing their quest to discover still more efficient materials from which to make them.

 The Hunt for New Materials